 Venetoclax is a substrate for P-gp and BCRP.
 Co-administration of a 600 mg single dose of rifampicin, a P-gp inhibitor, in 11 healthy subjects increased venetoclax Cmax by 106% and AUC by 78%.
 Concomitant use of venetoclax with P-gp and BCRP inhibitors at initiation and during the dose-titration phase should be avoided; if a P-gp and BCRP inhibitor must be used, patients should be monitored closely for signs of toxicities (see section 4.4).

+Ibrutinib

+In studies of ibrutinib (420 mg) in combination with venetoclax (400 mg) in CLL patients, an increase in venetoclax exposure (approximately 1.8-fold based on AUC) was observed compared with monotherapy data for venetoclax.

 CYP3A inducers